 - Before the beginning of each fiscal year, the president decides how many refugees may be resettled in the United States.
 This number is known as the annual “refugee ceiling” or the “presidential determination”.

-- To prevent further reductions to the refugee ceiling and to return the refugee program to its historic state, we need you to call your senators and congressional representatives and tell them to support the Guaranteed Refugee Admission Ceiling Enhancement Act, also known as the GRACE Act, which would set a minimum of 95,000 for the refugee admissions ceiling.
-This is in line with previous years and represents our country’s historical commitment to refugee resettlement.
+- To prevent further reductions to the refugee ceiling and to return the refugee program to its historic state, we need you to call your senators and congressional representatives and tell them to support the Guaranteed Refugee Admission Ceiling Enhancement Act, also known as the GRACE Act.
+This bill would set a minimum of 95,000 for the refugee admissions ceiling, in line with previous years and representative of our country’s historical commitment to refugee resettlement.

-Hello, my name is [YOUR NAME] and I live in [YOUR ZIP CODE].
+Hello, my name is [YOUR NAME] and I live in zip code [YOUR ZIP CODE].

 Further Talking Points

 - There are 70.8 million forcibly displaced people as of 2019, the highest number the world has ever seen.
 A refugee ceiling lower than 95,000 does not reflect the global demand for refugee resettlement.

 - Refugees are the most highly vetted category of immigrants to the United States.
 Before their arrival, they must undergo a six-step vetting process that often takes years to complete.
 Lowering the refugee ceiling does not improve national security.

 - Refugees strengthen the economy by contributing as consumers and taxpayers.
 Entrepreneurship among refugees is about 50% higher than natural-born citizens in the US.
 Reducing refugee resettlement harms the US economy in the long run.